ETH-Global-Paris-2023/ODX/README.md

 2. Access the appropriate folders based on your desired functionality (order limit or market).
 3. Follow the instructions within each folder to execute and interact with the relevant components.

+# Technology / Solutions used

+ODX has been built during the ETH Global Paris Hackathon and the team had the opportunity to combine many innovative solutions to create ODX.

+- Cartesi, an application specific rollup on linux runtime.
+- Quicknode, particulary leveraging their RPC.
+- 1inch, integrating their Fusion swap solution.
+- EVM Neon
+- Gnosis
+- Near, leveraging their Blockchain Operating System to deploy our Front-end for a full decentralized dApp interaction user experience.
+- Mantle
+- Polygon
+- Zetachain
+- Celo
+- Walletconnect, using their web3modal solution for allowing users to connect their wallets and interact with our dApp.

 ### Polygon zkEVM

 To deploy on the Polygon :